 Embedded in the 20% interest is a put option that gives investors the right to put the interest to Company A after 3 years for $250 million.
 It was determined that the put should not be separately accounted for and that NCI should be classified as mezzanine equity.

-What is the initial carrying amount of the redeemable NCI?
+What is the initial carrying amount of the redeemable common stock NCI?

 Analysis